ivan-moto/30-seconds-of-kotlin/README.md

 ### partitioningBy

-Partitions the input elements accourding to predicate and organizes them into a `Map<Boolean, List<T>`.
+Partitions the input elements according to a predicate and organizes them into a `Map<Boolean, List<T>`.
 Inspired by the JDK's `Collectors::partitioningBy`.

 ```kotlin